 3) Legal basis for processing any personal data

 Personal data is obtained by explicit Patient Consent and is processed to meet her contractual obligations.
-The osteopath also has a legitimate interest to respond to enquiries concerning the services she provided.
+The osteopath also has a legitimate interest to respond to enquiries concerning the services she provides.

 4) Legitimate interests pursued by Osteopaths